chtoucas/Narvalo.NET/docs/issues.md

 - Add other monads - prototypes [here](https://github.com/chtoucas/Brouillons/tree/master/src/play/Functional/Monadic)
 - `OnError()`, `WhenError()` & co could return a boolean to signal when they actually did something.
-- Explain what do we mean by shadowing.
+- Explain what the meaning of shadowing.
 - More Haskell API, eg When, Forever & co?
 - Add async and lazy alternatives?
 - [Idioms](http://tomasp.net/blog/idioms-in-linq.aspx/)